 Despite the fact that it’s January and the Northeast was virtually paralyzed by a blizzard last weekend, I’m craving ice cream.
 Not craving — Needing.
 Lusting… I suppose there’s a Ben & Jerry’s variety or Graeter’s that would suffice.
 Possibly even a simple visit to our local creamery for a scoop with sprinkles, nuts and whipped cream would get me past this insistent fixation.

-Making the Case for Cherry Amaretto Crunch Ice Cream
+The Case for Cherry Amaretto Crunch Ice Cream

-But I don’t do anything easy.
+However, I don’t do anything easy.
 Ask Scott.
 Besides, will those store bought varieties have dried cherries soaked in Amaretto?
 I don’t think so.
 Will the almonds be toasted just so and scattered throughout?
 Hmmm???
 In short, I could have it their way.
 Or I could do it, my way.
 How very Frank Sinatra of me.

 So, I dusted off my ice cream maker, which hasn’t seen daylight since September, and got busy.